Reneva-dev/DJS01-2025-main/README.md

 📚 JSDoc comments for functions documenting parameters and return values

-⚙️ Setup Instructions
+⚙️ **Setup Instructions**

-Clone the repository:
+-Step 1: Clone the repository:

 git clone <repository-url>

-Open the project folder:
+-Step 2: Open the project folder:

 cd DJS01-2025-MAIN

-Open index.html using a Live Server or directly in a browser.
+-Step 3: Open index.html using a Live Server or directly in a browser.

 Ensure Tailwind CSS CDN is included for styling.

-🚀 Usage
+🚀**Usage**

 Open the landing page and scroll through the available podcasts.